angelplusultra/job-shell/README.md

    For each job listing, JobShell provides AI-driven insights, breaking down responsibilities, requirements, and other essential details.

 4. **Apply or Continue Browsing**
-   When you’re ready, you can apply directly to roles from within the terminal or continue exploring other opportunities.
+   When you’re ready, you can apply to roles or continue exploring other opportunities.

 ---